Pulse-of-Austin/pulse-api/README.md

         }
     }
 ```
+3. Run the migration with the command `npm run migrate:latest:dev` to update your local database
-3. To run the server, use the command `npm run dev`
+4. Run the server with the command `npm run dev`

 ## Launching an EC2 API Server